Why a Home Inventory Matters for Insurance Claims

 Do I really need a home inventory if I have home insurance?

-Yes — home insurance covers your personal property, but you still have to prove what you owned and what it was worth when you file a claim.
-Without an inventory, insurers may estimate conservatively, you may forget items entirely, or disputes can arise over item value.
-A documented inventory closes all of these gaps and ensures you receive the full compensation you're entitled to.
+Yes.
+Home insurance covers your personal property, but you still have to prove what you owned and what it was worth when you file a claim.
+The Triple-I reports that only about 47% of homeowners have an inventory, meaning most people struggle to document losses under pressure.
+A documented inventory closes that gap and ensures you receive the full compensation you're entitled to.

 What's the easiest way to create a home inventory quickly?

 The fastest method is a room-by-room video walkthrough on your smartphone.
-Open every drawer, cabinet, and closet while narrating what you see — brand names, approximate values, and any notable details.
-This creates an immediate baseline record you can refine over time using a dedicated app like Bevel or SaveOr.
+Open every drawer, cabinet, and closet while narrating what you see, including brand names, approximate values, and any notable details.
+You can then refine that baseline in a dedicated app like the free NAIC Home Inventory App, Encircle, or AI-powered tools like Bevel that auto-detect items from photos and video.

 How often should I update my home inventory?

-At minimum, update your inventory once a year — a good habit is to do it at policy renewal time.
+At minimum, update your inventory once a year at policy renewal time.
 Beyond that, add major purchases (furniture, electronics, appliances, jewelry) within 30 days of buying them, while receipts are easy to find and serial numbers are accessible.
+NAIC guidance also recommends notifying your insurer of significant new items so your coverage limits stay adequate.

 What happens if I don't have receipts for my belongings?

 Receipts are helpful but not the only acceptable proof.
-Insurers also accept bank and credit card statements showing the purchase, photos or videos of items, appraisals for high-value goods, and in some cases manufacturer warranty registrations.
-The more forms of documentation you can provide, the stronger your claim will be.
+Insurers also accept bank and credit card statements showing the purchase, photos or videos of items, appraisals for high-value goods, and manufacturer warranty registrations.
+The more forms of documentation you can provide, the stronger your case against lowball settlement offers will be.

 Should I get special coverage for high-value items like jewelry or art?

-Standard homeowners policies typically cap jewelry claims at $1,500–$2,500 and have similar sub-limits for art, collectibles, firearms, and musical instruments.
-If you own items worth more than these limits, you should consider scheduled personal property coverage — an endorsement that covers individual items at their full appraised value with little to no deductible.
+Standard homeowners policies in 2026 typically cap jewelry theft claims at $1,000 to $1,500 per item ($1,500 to $2,500 total), with similar sub-limits for art, collectibles, firearms, and musical instruments.
+If you own items worth more than these limits, consider scheduled personal property coverage, an endorsement that covers individual items at their full appraised value with little to no deductible and broader open-peril protection.